B2Opt: Learning to Optimize Black-box Optimization with Little Budget: Experiments

 We also explore the impact of the size of the training data set on the performance of the algorithm and take F4 as an example.
 It is trained on various biases of F4 and tested on F4 without bias.
 The training data set is $F^{train} = \{F4(x|\omega_{1,i}^{train}),\cdots, F4(x|\omega_{m,i}^{train})\}$.
-Experimental results show that the size of the training dataset has a significant impact on the performance of B2Opt.
+Experimental results are shown in Fig. \ref{fig:datasize}, which show that the size of the training dataset significantly impacts the performance of B2Opt.
 As the amount of training data increases, the performance of B2Opt increases.